Grading: Clerkship Level

 - Students must pass the End of Clerkship (EOC) Clinical Skills Examination (CSE) in order to graduate.

-- To be eligible to take the EOC CSE, Clerkship Level clinical requirements must be successfully completed.
+- To be eligible to take the EOC CSE, students must meet one of the following criteria below:

 - A student failing the EOC CSE after one attempt will receive a grade of Incomplete and must retake the exam.